 This type of notification informs you the moment any of the vessels of your interest changes movement status.
 You are able to choose from the following:

-Stopped: Get notified when a vessel, that was previously moving, reports speed equal to or lower than 0.5 knots.
+Stopped: Get notified when a vessel, that was previously moving, reports speed lower than 1 knot.
 This notification will remain inactive while the subject vessel is in a port or an anchorage.

 Underway: Get notified when a vessel, that was previously stopped, reports speed higher than 3.5 knots.
 This notification will remain inactive while the subject vessel is in a port or an anchorage